huidr/notes/classics/homer-odyssey.md

 _Penelope eventually recognizes her husband—Early in the morning Ulysses, Telemachus, Eumaeus, and Philoetius leave the town._

 Eurycleia rushes to tell Penelope about Ulysses's homecoming.
 Penelope refuses to believe.
 Eurycleia recounts everything that happened, Penelope is joyous, but still considers the possible of a god disguising as the beggar.
 She goes down and looks at Ulysses.
 Telemachus reprimands her for standing so far from her husband.
 Later, she tricks him to revealing a secret only they know, thus proving his identity.
 Ulysses asks his men to raise songs so that the people will think it is a wedding, and not a battlefield.
 At night, Penelope recounts her stories and sufferings in his absence.
 Ulysses recounts his tales of adventure.
+However, Ulysses still has things to do: to travel far inland and offer sacrifices for Neptune, if he wants to lead a long and peaceful life.

 ### Book XXIV